rust-lang/rust/src/doc/rustc-dev-guide/README.md

 We use `mdbook-linkcheck` to validate URLs included in our documentation.
 `linkcheck` will be run automatically when you build with the instructions in the section above.

+### Table of Contents

+We use `mdbook-toc` to auto-generate TOCs for long sections.
+You can invoke the preprocessor by including the `<!-- toc -->` marker at the place where you want the TOC.

 ### Pre-commit script